 Briana & Chamere

-- 3 whole Thai bird's eye chilis (plus more for garnish)
+- 3 whole Thai bird’s eye chilis seeds removed if desired to lessen the spice

 - 4 tbsp white distilled vinegar